 Rory's starters are spelt, pearl barley and lentil broth, and also a winter salad of organic greens.
 A hearty grilled T-bone steak is followed by Arborio rice and coconut pudding with sour cherry and orange compôte.

-In this first programme Rory starts with Grapefruit, Lovage and Cucumber with Grapefruit Granita, followed by Poached Mackerel with Bretonne Sauce, Tomato and Basil Fondue.
+In this first programme Rory starts with Grapefruit, Lovage and Cucumber with Grapefruit Granita, followed by Poached Mackerel with Bretonne Sauce, Tomato and Basil Fondue, and a delicious Irish coffee meringue with whiskey caramel sauce to finish.

-Rory’s menu in episode 2 starts with a warming Potato and Fresh Herb Soup followed by Baked Plaice with Herb Butter and Chanterelle Mushrooms, Buttered Cucumbers with Fennel.
+Rory’s menu in episode 2 starts with a warming Potato and Fresh Herb Soup followed by Baked Plaice with Herb Butter and Chanterelle Mushrooms, Buttered Cucumbers with Fennel, and ends with gateau pithiviers with chocolate and orange.

 Rory prepares Leek Vinaigrette Mimosa to start, followed by Chicken with Gruyère Cheese and Carrots Vichy.
 Dessert is Carrigeen Moss Pudding with a Blackberry and Apple Compote.